 My publisher protested.
 Kobo then reconsidered and decided to restore the book after all.
 Well, gosh, thanks guys.
 Looks like we’re not living in an exclusively algorithm-dominated world quite yet; there are humans making these decisions — with all the messy subjectivity that entails.
 You have reassured me.
 I still have faith in the system.

 I feel special affection for this cover because I happen to know the woman on it personally.
 She too is proud of the cover; her husband was the photographer.
-I was not happy about the cover’s alteration, merely to appease the so-called family-friendly half of the country, not even a minuscule fraction of a fraction of which would ever lay eyes on it.
+I was not happy about the cover’s alteration, merely to appease the so-called family-friendly half of the country, not even a minuscule fraction of which would ever lay eyes on it.
 But at least the guidelines were unambiguous.
 By the way, now that we’re on the subject of China, you may be surprised to learn that this communist country has a comparatively more relaxed attitude to book covers than the US.
 Pornography is banned there across the board but all you have to do is label it “art” and it’s allowed.
 They have this cheesy but startlingly frank niche genre known as “nude art photography” (人体摄影), with full-frontal nudity on the cover, openly displayed not only in bookstores but supermarket checkouts and display windows as well.
 Supermarkets.
-Not all supermarkets mind you, but you can still see such books haphazardly displayed in the occasional store; barring that, the art section in any major bookstore or the big online booksellers in China, which is where I pulled the following two examples.
+Not all supermarkets mind you, but you can still see such books haphazardly displayed in the occasional store; barring that, the art section in any major bookstore or the big online booksellers in China, which is where I pulled the following two examples (to repeat: the nude ladies appear on the front cover, not the interior of the books).

 Now let’s turn to Facebook.
 Not long ago I launched a Facebook author page devoted to my books and my writing.
 The company kept pestering me to take advantage of their ad campaigns.
 Each item you post can be promoted for a fee, but you can calibrate all the details (audience, length of ad run, etc.).
 It’s quite fun.
 Until I tried promoting my five published books.
 All were rejected, and all for the same reason: